 Be available to attend all sessions

 A call is being issued for applications for Class III of this course, for which the three 2-week sessions will be held:

 Weeks 3 & 4: November 26-December 9, 2017

 Selected students will be offered a fully paid scholarship from the African Orphan Crops Consortium that covers tuition, all materials, travel and accommodations.

 The deadline for applications was January 27, 2017.
 Registration is now closed.
-We encourage all future applicants to consider applying for the next class.
+We encourage all interested candidates to consider applying for the next class scheduled to start in 2019.
 Thank you.